Non-Euclidean Monotone Operator Theory and Applications: Finding Zeros of Non-Euclidean Monotone Operators

-Regarding statement~\ref{proximalLipschitz}, we will demonstrate that the iteration~\eqref{eq:resolventIteration} is a \KM iteration of a suitably-defined nonexpansive mapping.
-To this end, let $\theta \in {]0,1[}$ be arbitrary and consider the auxiliary mapping $\map{\overline{\OR}_{\alpha\OF}^\theta}{\real^n}{\real^n}$ given by $\overline{\OR}_{\alpha\OF}^\theta := \frac{\OJ_{\alpha\OF}}{\theta} - \frac{1 - \theta}{\theta} \Id.$ Then it is straightforward to compute
+Regarding statement~(\ref{proximalLipschitz}), we will demonstrate that the iteration~\eqref{eq:resolventIteration} is a \KM iteration of a suitably-defined nonexpansive mapping.
+To this end, let $\theta \in {]0,1[}$ be arbitrary and consider the auxiliary mapping $\map{\overline{\OR}_{\alpha\OF}^{\theta}}{\real^{n}}{\real^{n}}$ given by $\overline{\OR}_{\alpha\OF}^{\theta} := \frac{\OJ_{\alpha\OF}}{\theta} - \frac{1 - \theta}{\theta} \Id.$ Then it is straightforward to compute

-Moreover, $\OJ_{\alpha\OF}$ is nonexpansive by Lemma~\ref{lemma:contractionResolvent}, and by Lemma~\ref{lemma:fwdstepLip}\ref{1infnormfwdstep}, $\ds\Lip(\OS_{\frac{1-\theta}{\theta}\alpha \OF}) \leq 1,$ for all $\alpha \in {]0, \frac{1 - \theta}{\theta\diagL(\OF)}]}.$ We conclude that $\Lip(\overline{\OR}_{\alpha\OF}^\theta) \leq \Lip(\OS_{\frac{1-\theta}{\theta}\alpha \OF})\Lip(\OJ_{\alpha\OF}) \leq 1$ for $\alpha \in {]0, \frac{1 - \theta}{\theta\diagL(\OF)}]}$ which implies that $\overline{\OR}_\OF^\theta$ is nonexpansive for all $\alpha$ in this range.
+Moreover, $\OJ_{\alpha\OF}$ is nonexpansive by Lemma~\ref{lemma:contractionResolvent}, and by Lemma~\ref{lemma:fwdstepLip}(\ref{1infnormfwdstep}), $\ds\Lip(\OS_{\frac{1-\theta}{\theta}\alpha \OF}) \leq 1,$ for all $\alpha \in {]0, \frac{1 - \theta}{\theta\diagL(\OF)}]}.$ We conclude that $\Lip(\overline{\OR}_{\alpha\OF}^{\theta}) \leq \Lip(\OS_{\frac{1-\theta}{\theta}\alpha \OF})\Lip(\OJ_{\alpha\OF}) \leq 1$ for $\alpha \in {]0, \frac{1 - \theta}{\theta\diagL(\OF)}]}$ which implies that $\overline{\OR}_{\OF}^{\theta}$ is nonexpansive for all $\alpha$ in this range.

 Let $\alpha > 0$ be arbitrary.
-Then for any\footnote{Note that $\frac{1}{1 + \alpha\diagL(\OF)} \in {]0,1[}$ holds under the assumption $\diagL(\OF) \neq 0$ since $\diagL(\OF) \geq 0$ for any monotone $\OF$.} $\theta \leq \frac{1}{1 + \alpha\diagL(\OF)} \in {]0,1[},$ we have that $\OJ_{\alpha\OF} = (1 - \theta)\Id + \theta \overline{\OR}_{\alpha\OF}^\theta,$ and $\overline{\OR}_\OF^\theta$ is nonexpansive since $\alpha \in {]0, \frac{1 - \theta}{\theta\diagL(\OF)}]}$.
-Thus, the iteration~\eqref{eq:resolventIteration} is the \KM iteration for $\overline{\OR}_{\alpha\OF}^\theta$ and the result follows from Lemma~\ref{lemma:KMconvergence}. \end{proof}
+Then for any\footnote{Note that $\frac{1}{1 + \alpha\diagL(\OF)} \in {]0,1[}$ holds under the assumption $\diagL(\OF) \neq 0$ since $\diagL(\OF) \geq 0$ for any monotone $\OF$.} $\theta \leq \frac{1}{1 + \alpha\diagL(\OF)} \in {]0,1[},$ we have that $\OJ_{\alpha\OF} = (1 - \theta)\Id + \theta \overline{\OR}_{\alpha\OF}^{\theta},$ and $\overline{\OR}_{\OF}^{\theta}$ is nonexpansive since $\alpha \in {]0, \frac{1 - \theta}{\theta\diagL(\OF)}]}$.
+Thus, the iteration~\eqref{eq:resolventIteration} is the \KM iteration for $\overline{\OR}_{\alpha\OF}^{\theta}$ and the result follows from Lemma~\ref{lemma:KMconvergence}. \end{proof}

-\begin{remark} Theorem~\ref{thm:proximalconvergence}(ii) is an analog of the classical result in monotone operator theory on Hilbert spaces which states that the resolvent of a maximally monotone operator is firmly nonexpansive~\cite[Prop.~23.8]{HHB-PLC:17}. \end{remark}
+\begin{remark} Theorem~\ref{thm:proximalconvergence}(\ref{proximalLipschitz}) is an analog of the classical result in monotone operator theory on Hilbert spaces which states that the resolvent of a maximally monotone operator is firmly nonexpansive~\citep{GJM:62} and~\citep[Prop.~23.8]{HHB-PLC:17}.
+This firm nonexpansiveness is a consequence of the fact that the reflected resolvent of a maximally monotone operator with respect to a Euclidean norm is always nonexpansive and $\OJ_{\alpha\OF} = \frac{1}{2}\Id + \frac{1}{2}\OR_{\alpha\OF}$.
+Note that this property need not hold when $\OF$ is monotone with respect to a non-Euclidean norm but we are able to show that in the case of diagonally-weighted $\ell_{1}/\ell_{\infty}$ norms, a similar result holds. \end{remark}